nbone455/phyloRandomForest/README.md

 # phyloRandomForest
-This R script was a part of my Macroevolution graduate level class.
-It looks at how Random forest algorithms can be impacted by phylogenetic traits.
-It's designed to help people understand the impact of tree-structured trait correlation on classification/ The script investigates the impact of removing different types of traits or tree information on the accuracy of the classifier.
+This R script was a part of a Macroevolution class project.
+It looks at how Random forest algorithms can be impacted by phylogenetic traits, and how you can include phylogenetic information to account for this.
+It's designed to help people understand the impact of tree-structured trait correlation on classification.
+The script investigates the impact of removing different types of traits or tree information on the accuracy of the classifier.

 ## Model Preparation